15-year-old drowns while swimming off Dubai beach

-Lifeguards were able to rescue his elder sister, who was also caught in the currents
+His elder sister, who was also caught in the currents, was rescued

 Image used for illustrative purpose.
 Photo: File